csb324/eleventy-obsidian-ninareth/notes/People/Monsters and such/Jecka.md

 Upon her death, we found:
 1. A little leather [[Bag of Screams]]
 2. A [[Circlet of Sending]] on her brow
-	1. This can cast sending once per day,
+	* This can cast sending once per day,
-	2. attuning to it puts you in a spooky witches group chat.
+	* Attuning to it puts you in a spooky witches group chat.
-3. A [[Beauties of Shadow Dog Tag|dog tag]] on a chain around her neck, with writing none of us know how to read.
+1. A [[Beauties of Shadow Dog Tag|dog tag]] on a chain around her neck, with writing none of us know how to read.
 It was about to melt into her skin when [[Freya]] pulled it out with her talons.
-	1. "auntie darkna" - seems like a name
+	* *"auntie darkna" - seems like a name
-	2. "The beauties of shadow" in silvan, a fey language.
+	* "The beauties of shadow" in sylvan, a fey language.